-These cards would also be great to copy onto colored paper!
+If you are short on color ink, these reading fluency cards would also be great to copy onto colored paper!

 The other fluency page is all on one sheet.
 You can slide the page into sheet protectors and keep them in a binder at your reading table!
 This would be great quick practice before starting your reading groups!